nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

         convex hull, are frequently used geometrical models for describing a boundary or edge to a set of geometric primitives.

-Furthermore, a few base classes are defined for documenting the working with discretized representations of material (area or volume) which can be useful not only for stencil-based methods:
+Next, a few base classes are defined for documenting discretized representations of material (area or volume) which can be useful not only for stencil-based methods:

     :ref:`NXcg_grid`:
         A grid of cells.